vtog/labGuides/source/ocp/local-mirror-registry.rst

       cat ./pull-secret.txt | jq . > ~/.docker/config.json

 #.
 Generate the base64-encoded user name and password for mirror registry.

+   .. note:: My registry username and password are "init" and "password".

    .. code-block:: bash